Board of Directors 2015-16

 Christine Simmons ’98

-Christine N. Simmons is President & Chief Operating Officer of the Los Angeles Sparks.
-As one of the founding WNBA teams, this iconic franchise has two championships, as well as the most playoff appearances in the WNBA.
+Christine N. Simmons is president and chief operations officer of the Los Angeles Sparks.
+As one of the founding WNBA teams, this iconic franchise has two league titles as well as the most playoff appearances (14) in the WNBA’s 19-year history.

-Simmons brings over a decade of leadership experience in creating strategic alliances, leading business development and driving corporate initiatives to the role, most recently serving as Executive Vice President of Magic Johnson Enterprises (MJE).
-As President & COO, she directs and coordinates all aspects of the team’s business operations including ticket sales, sponsorship sales, marketing, game operations, public relations, community relations and finance.
-In her role as Executive Vice President with MJE, Simmons led the day-to-day operations of the Sparks throughout the team’s first season under the ownership group led by Earvin “Magic” Johnson and Mark R. Walter.
+Simmons brings more than a decade of leadership experience in creating strategic alliances, leading business development and driving corporate initiatives to the role, most recently serving as executive vice president of Magic Johnson Enterprises.
+As president and COO, she directs and coordinates all aspects of the team’s business operations including ticket sales, sponsorship sales, marketing, game operations, public relations, community relations and finance.
+In her role with Magic Johnson Enterprises, Simmons led the day-to-day operations of the Sparks throughout the team’s first season under the ownership group led by Earvin “Magic” Johnson and Mark R. Walter.

-Simmons' background includes working with most of the Fortune 500 including major brands such as NBCUniversal and Disney, to create synergistic partnerships between those corporations and the business community nationally.
-Diversity and empowerment have always been true passions for her as she led Supplier Diversity for NBCUniversal ensuring that diverse communities have opportunities to compete for business with the corporation.
+Simmons' background includes working with most of the Fortune 500, including major brands such as NBCUniversal and Disney, to create synergistic partnerships between those corporations and the business community nationally.
+Diversity and empowerment have always been true passions for Simmons as she led supplier diversity for NBCUniversal, ensuring that diverse communities have opportunities to compete for business with the corporation.

 Secretary & Director